-2.1 Primary objective
+2.1 Primary Objective

-To assess the efficacy of BoNT/A-DP in reducing the severity of glabellar frown lines following treatment (compared with placebo) based on investigator and subject assessment at week four (from the first treatment cycle).
+To assess the efficacy of BoNT/A-DP in reducing the severity of glabellar frown lines following treatment (compared with placebo) based on investigator and subject assessment at week four (of the first treatment cycle).

-2.2 Secondary objectives
+2.2 Secondary Objectives

 1. To assess the proportion of responders at maximum frown and at rest at various time points after each treatment, based on investigator and subject assessments.
-2. To assess onset of effect and the duration of effect (at maximum frown) after a single treatment with BoNT/A-DP compared with placebo (first treatment cycle), based on investigator and subject assessments.
-3. To provide long term safety data of BoNT/A-DP based on multiple treatment cycles and to establish a sufficient safety database to support regulatory approval.
-4. To assess the psychological impact of BoNT/A-DP treatment on subjects (in terms of emotional and social functioning and concerns relating to their glabellar lines) in comparison with placebo after a single treatment.
-5. To assess subject perceptions of effect of, and satisfaction with, treatment in comparison with placebo (first treatment cycle) and during the open-label extension phase.
+2. To assess the psychological impact of BoNT/A-DP treatment on subjects (in terms of emotional and social functioning and concerns relating to their glabellar lines) in comparison with placebo after a single treatment.
+3. To assess onset of effect and the duration of effect (at maximum frown) after a single treatment with BoNT/A-DP compared with placebo (first treatment cycle), based on investigator and subject assessments.
+4. To provide long term safety data of BoNT/A-DP based on multiple treatment cycles and to establish a sufficient safety database to support regulatory approval.
+5. To assess subject perceptions of effect of, and satisfaction with, treatment in comparison with placebo (first treatment cycle) and during the open label extension phase.